danmayer/danmayer.github.com/_posts/2015-08-10-working-at-off-grid-electric.md

 There is a great post by [how stuff works called can travel change you?](http://adventure.howstuffworks.com/travel-change-you.htm) I would say it can change you if your open to it.
 I was thinking about my position in the world and looking to change things up.
 So I started getting interested in international positions, that could improve some of the major challenges in the world.

-Seeing many different countries in my world definitely changed my thoughts on what were major challenges in the world:
+Seeing many different countries in my world definitely changed <!--more--> my thoughts on what were major challenges in the world:

 * clean water
 * sufficient sewage systems